puzl-cloud/qube/README.md

 ## Authorization

-qube supports the `Bearer` token auth flow as Kubernetes API.
+qube supports the `Bearer` token auth flow in the same manner as Kubernetes API.
 Set `Authorization` header with your Kubernetes account token to pass the request.

 ## Running